Justin Hamilton (comedian)

-Justin Hamilton (a.k.a.
-"Hammo") is an Australian comedian, writer and radio host.
+Justin Hamilton, also known as Hammo, is an Australian comedian, writer, radio host, actor, and director.

 Early life

-Hamilton grew up in Adelaide, South Australia.
+Justin Hamilton grew up in Adelaide, South Australia.

 Career

+Standup

-He is a standup performer who started his comedy career in Adelaide in 1994 as part of a duo called The Bunta Boys with school mate Damien.
-They wrote and performed songs such as "Red Necked Boy" and "I Wanna Be Hip".
-The latter an inspired tribute to Rick Astley.
-Justin would regularly end up gyrating in an (often male) audience member's lap, or running across the stage without trousers.
-Both would attract much laughter.
-Justin appeared in the 1995 Adelaide Fringe parade as the second half of 'Buttman and Throbbin': a comedy crime fighter, wearing red fishnets and a yellow cape.
+Hamilton is a standup performer who started his comedy career in Adelaide in 1994 as part of a duo called The Bunta Boys with schoolmate Damien.
+They wrote and performed songs such as "Red Necked Boy" and "I Wanna Be Hip", the latter a tribute to Rick Astley.

+Hamilton has been involved in shows at the Adelaide Fringe since 1994.
+He appeared in the 1995 Adelaide Fringe parade as the second half of "Buttman and Throbbin'": a comedy crime fighter, wearing red fishnets and a yellow cape.

-He has performed at the 'Sit'n'Spin' in Seattle and the prestigious 'Gershwin Room' in New York.
-Hamilton has been involved in shows at the Adelaide Fringe Festival since 1994.
+He has performed at the Sit'n'Spin in Seattle and the Gershwin Room in New York.
 He has also been a regular at the Melbourne International Comedy Festival and its Roadshow, and been a support act for Wil Anderson's live stand-up shows.